AlexTanui/Petfinder-phase3/README.md

-# PETFLIX
+# PETFINDER

 ## Description

-PETFLIX is a web application that helps people find and adopt pets in their local area.
+PETFINDER is a web application that helps people find and adopt pets in their local area.
 Users can search for pets by breed, age, and location, and can also save their favorite pets to view later.
 This application aims to provide a convenient and straight forward way for a user to adopt a pet.

 # Getting Started